christiskatsouris/Robust_HDIVX_Cointegration/README.md

 ## Estimation and Inference Examples:

 An important application of the proposed estimation and inference framework is the monitoring of financial bubbles.
 However, for the empirical application of the paper we focus on a climate change related dataset.
+We begin by considering the estimation and testing procedure for the proposed modelling framework.

 ```R